carbonblack/cb-yara-connector/README.md

 Provides the path of the configuration file to be used _**(REQUIRED)**_

 ###### --log-file
-Provides the path of the yara log file.
-If not supplied, defaults to `local/yara_agent.log` within the current yara package.
+Provides the path of the YARA log file.
+If not supplied, defaults to `local/yara_agent.log` within the current YARA package.

 ###### --output-file
 Provides the path containing the feed description file.
 If not supplied, defaults to `feed.json` in the same location as the configured `feed_database_dir` folder.

 ###### --validate-yara-rules
-If supplied, yara rules will be validated and the script will exit.
+If supplied, YARA rules will be validated and the script will exit.

 #### Example Cron Entry
 _[TBD]_